Vegan Sweet Potato Chili

 Add a serving of vegan cornbread on the side for the best meal ever!

 But before I go off sounding like the chili whisperer, there’s another reason I used a slow cooker with this recipe: time.
-Sweet potatoes cook up so easily (thanks to their natural sugars) and so I threw everything into the slow cooker and let it cook all day.
+Sweet potatoes cook up so quickly (thanks to their natural sugars).
+That means you can throw everything into the slow cooker and let it cook all day.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.